-San Diego SEX CRIME Defense LAWYER
+San Diego SEX CRIMEs LAWYER

 Sex Offense Charges in San Diego County

 I have represented people accused of all types of sex crime allegations, including rape, statutory rape, possession of child pornography or other obscene material, internet sex crimes, lewd act with a child under age 14, molestation of a child over age 14, indecent exposure, lewd acts in public, solicitation of prostitution, pimping and pandering, prostitution, sexual battery, sex offender registry violations and more.
 I have even represented people accused of being sexually violent predators required to be confined after serving their sentence.

 Penalties for these offenses can include jail or prison time, fines, being subject to mandatory sex offender registration under California’s Megan’s Law, and involuntarily confinement after a sentence is served (for violent crimes).
 In cases involving sex acts with a child, you may even lose the right to see your children or be in the presence of children.

 Do all Sex Crimes Require Registration on the Sex Offender List?